freshbash/Network/README.md

 For better readability, we should use a bundler.

 2. While making the project production-ready, we need to set SECURE_SSL_REDIRECT=True in settings.py.
 This redirects all http requests to an equivalent https url.
-This caused some of my CI tests to fail.
+This may cause some of the CI tests to fail.
-So I had to create a separate settings file with SECURE_SSL_REDIRECT set to False for testing and intructing django to use that file for testing purposes.
+So we need to create a separate settings file with SECURE_SSL_REDIRECT set to False and intructing django to use that file for testing purposes.